Stargazing What better way to reconnect with nature

 Stellarium: interactive planetarium programme, easy to use and shows a realistic night sky

 Sky Safari: comes in various levels and is a brilliant guide to the sky with lots of features

-The official stargazing season may run from September to end March, but why not take a moment to stop and look up to the night sky, it might just calm your mind!
+The official stargazing season runs from September to end March, why not take a moment to stop and look up to the night sky, it might just calm your mind!